 Since 2014 the committee has been focusing on raising community awareness of sustainability and environmental issues.
 It contributes to our community awareness program on biodiversity and vegetation management; sustainable transport; energy, water and waste management; liveable communities and healthy lifestyle; climate change and adaptation; and how we can engage with the community, including the business sector.

-Results from our work in these areas are released each year in AlburyCity's Annual Report.
+Results from our work in these areas are released each year in our Annual Report.

 - Identify and discuss sustainability ideas and issues that relate to Albury

 - Enable collaborative approaches in the Albury community on sustainability and the environment